 Aspirin and carbasalate calcium

 Aspirin and its calcium salt carbasalate calcium inhibit cyclo-oxygenase, an enzyme essential for the conversion of arachidonic acid into thromboxane A2.
 Thromboxane A2causes vasoconstriction and platelet activation.
-Aspirin therefore causes diminished platelet
+Aspirin therefore causes diminished platelet activation.

 Aspirin is indicated for the secondary prevention of arterial thromboembolism (after a cerebral infarction, TIA, myocardial infarction, unstable angina).
 Adverse effects of aspirin are increased bleeding (especially gastro-intestinal).

 See also platelet aggregation inhibitors and NSAIDs in the pain section.